Tuesday, September 11th, 2012 at 10:01 AM

 On weekends, I exercise before lunch so I can enjoy the rest of the day without a drop of guilt.

-Find Your Peak Time
+Finding Your Peak Time

 Morning, afternoon, night.
 It doesn’t matter.
 Identify your high and low energy times based on the needs of your mind and body.
 Most of us can figure out when we’re most and least productive.
 However, if you’re not sure, track your work for one week.
 Pay attention to when you finish the most work and when you drag that it takes you longer.